Women's empowerment: Political empowerment

-There are many more ways in planning and development.
+In line with the commitments of the UN, the World Intellectual Property Organization also recognizes that women's empowerment are crucial for sustainable economic, social, and cultural development.
+WIPO's commitment to protect and value women's innovation and creativity is embodied in its Intellectual Property and Gender Action Plan (IPGAP), which raises awareness about the economic benefits of strengthening the role of women in innovative and creative activities, helps equip governments and stakeholders with data and policymaking tools to improve national ecosystems in support of women and girls, and delivers concrete impact-driven activities that encourage women's use of intellectual property in their entrepreneurial activities.
+The IPGAP is an action framework to achieved economic equality and empowerment for women and girlswomen's empowerment worldwide.
+In April 2023, WIPO Director General Daren Tang announced the organization's commitment to closing the gender gap and empowering women and girls around the world by encouraging them to utilize their intellectual property rights to support economic growth: "Our data shows that women are using the global intellectual property system less than men.
+And that's a loss for all of us.
+WIPO is working to close this gender gap in intellectual property".
+This announcement was made during the World Intellectual Property Day 2023 celebration.

-Digital skills enhance political empowerment
+Digital things enhance political empowerment

 Digital skills can facilitate women's engagement with local government and increase their decision-making power in their communities.
 The Women-gov project in Brazil and India, for instance, has helped women improve their understanding of and communication with local government via ICTs.
 In Brazil, the project trained female community leaders to access and utilize online data on government health services to better respond to public health concerns in their communities.
 In India, the project worked with women's collectives to establish women-run, internet-connected community information centres to facilitate applications for government assistance (including welfare and entitlements), which in turn improved linkages between the collectives, local authorities and public institutions.

 Women with digital skills are better able to make their voices heard on local issues and influence the outcome of decisions that affect themselves and their communities.
 Digital skills can also empower women to participate in political movements.
 For instance, the anonymity of ICTs may allow some women to avoid limitations on freedom of speech in repressive societies, while collective mobilization through online networks can enable women to campaign on gender-based issues.
 Studies show an Iraqi women's group used a multimedia campaign, including an online component, to successfully lobby the Kurdish regional government to outlaw the practice of female genital mutilation.
 Images taken on mobile phones and distributed via social media have called attention to domestic violence in China and influenced media treatment of court cases on forced abortion.

-According to the Food and Agriculture Organization, there are seven success factors to empowering rural women through ICTs:
+According to FAO, there are seven success factors to empowering rural women through ICTs: